 1. Add herbs to your sun tea recipe

+- I’m also intrigued by this mint sun tea recipe at All the Nourishing Things.
 But don’t stop at mint!
 You can try out fresh rosemary, thyme, or other summer herbs from your garden right now.
-This lemon rosemary sun tea at Better Homes and Gardens adds some citrus brightness to an otherwise herby tea.

 2. Add fresh fruit to your sun tea recipe

-Or think out of the box, with a creative watermelon blueberry sun tea recipe from Lemons and Basil.
-Those are two flavors I wouldn’t have considered putting together, but whoa — it’s fruity and light and kid-friendly.
-Just, you know, use caffeine-free tea for the little ones.
+- Think out of the box, with a creative watermelon blueberry sun tea recipe from Lemons and Basil.
+Those are two flavors that are delicious together!
+It’s fruity and light and kid-friendly.

 3. Add fruit syrups or compotes to your sun tea recipe

-Liz, who always has homemade simple syrup on hand for all kinds of uses, tried out Tori Avey’s strawberry simple syrup recipe and loves it on everything, including fresh brewed sun tea.
-Any kind of infused fruit syrup could be great though.
+- Liz always has homemade simple syrup on hand for all kinds of uses, tried out Tori Avey’s strawberry simple syrup recipe and loves it with everything, including fresh brewed sun tea.

 4. Add spice to your sun tea recipe

-Next, I am bookmarking this sweet and spicy sun tea recipe at Aspartame.com that uses cloves and cinnamon sticks which I wouldn’t have considered as summery flavors, but sound terrific.
-(Of course, you can also use sugar, honey, or agave syrup instead of a sugar substitute to sweeten up that recipe.)
+- This spiced ice tea recipe at Food.com uses cloves and cinnamon sticks, which I wouldn’t have considered as summ flavors, but sound terrific.
+Feel free to add sugar, honey, or agave syrup if you want to sweeten yours up.

-Finally, this ginger, lime, mint sun tea at Gourmet Project looks amazing.
+- This ginger, lime and mint sun tea at Gourmet Project looks amazing.

 I’ve got a lot of sun tea drinking to do this summer!